BlockSigner/cove/site/content/english/hr.md

 Skribble' s data centre is located in Switzerland and is ISO 270001 certified (according to banking standards).
 {{% /collapsible %}}

-{{% collapsible 11 "What if I didn't get identified yet?" %}}
+{{% collapsible 11 "What if I haven't been identified yet?" %}}
 Personal identification is only required for signing with the highest e-signature standard (QES).
 If you have not yet been identified in personal contact, you sign with the second highest standard (AES).
 {{% /collapsible %}}

 {{% collapsible 12 "Is signing with Skribble legally binding?" %}}